 Memory Challenges in TBI, SCI, and MS

-Last week we recorded a podcast with Dr. Nancy Chiaravalotti, director of the Center for Traumatic Brain Injury Research and Center Neuropsychology and Neuroscience Research at Kessler Foundation.
+Last week, we recorded a podcast with Dr. Nancy Chiaravalotti, director of the Center for Traumatic Brain Injury Research and Center Neuropsychology and Neuroscience Research at Kessler Foundation.
 We talked about her life and her study of memory, which is important to a wide range of conditions including TBI, MS, and spinal cord injury.
 At the end are some great memory tricks that anyone can start using today.
-It'll show up here when it's posted.
-We also talk about her latest grant for $1,8M from the National Institutes of Health for a study entitled, “Evaluation of a Theory-Driven Manualized Approach to Improving New Learning and Memory in Multiple Sclerosis."
-It's about gathering evidence on how impairments in new learning and memory negatively affect the everyday lives of many individuals with MS, including their ability to function effectively in work and social settings as well as trying new treatments.
+We also talk about her latest grant for $1.8M from the National Institutes of Health for a study entitled, “Evaluation of a Theory-Driven Manualized Approach to Improving New Learning and Memory in Multiple Sclerosis."
+The goal is to gathering evidence on how impairments in new learning and memory negatively affect the everyday lives of many individuals with MS, including their ability to function effectively in work and social settings.

 Learn how to volunteer for one of our studies.
 We need healthy volunteers too.

 There's a couple of interesting articles about Selma Blair in the latest People magazine.
 One focuses on how she has been dealing with MS one year out from being diagnosed, and the other on her new Alinker bike that's helping her get around.

 Learn more about Kessler Foundation's research on multiple sclerosis.

 Of course, we were talking about the 29th anniversary of the ADA in the office last week.
 Media coverage was just OK this year.
 We'll see much more on the subject a year from now no doubt.
 There are two articles about the ADA at 25 that caught our eye and are still relevant.
 The Wharton blog talks about how the internet is not accessible enough and how jobs for people living with disabilities are still lagging behind Europe.